wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 The paper seemed significant, as Martin wrote that the SRP appeared "to align with Parnas’ formulation".
 Could it demystify the SRP?
 What exactly was this paper about?

 ## The System: KWAC Index
-In the paper, Parnas sets the stage - he would compare two approaches ("criteria") for modularizing a system, showing that one provided superior flexibility.
+First, Parnas sets the stage - he would compare two approaches ("criteria") for modularizing a system, showing that one provided superior flexibility.
 That system was a KWAC (KeyWord Alongside Context) index.

 KWAC was one of many indexing systems used for technical manuals.
 Important words in sentences were emphasised by "rotating" or "circularly shifting" the word such that it was the first.
-For example, `Office 2003 Timesaving Techniques for Dummies.` would become `Dummies.
-Office 2003 Timesaving Techniques for`, as below:
+For example, given the title "**Office 2003 Timesaving Techniques for Dummies.**" and the keyword "**Dummies**", we'd get "**Dummies.
+Office 2003 Timesaving Techniques for**", as below:
 ![KWAC Index](https://upload.wikimedia.org/wikipedia/commons/6/61/KWAC.png)

 The next sections explain Parnas' modularizations.
 This [video explanation](https://youtu.be/R7X4B3-k7g4?t=1036) (starting from 17:16) helped me visualise and understand them, and I'll borrow liberally from it 🙇‍♂️.

 ## Modularization 1: "Flowchart"
-In the first modularization, Parnas modelled the problem as a flowchart, using the individual steps to break apart the modules (an approach which I'm guilty of taking!):
+In the first modularization, Parnas modelled the problem as a flowchart, using the individual steps to break apart the modules (an approach which I'm guilty of applying at face value):
 ![Criteria for Decomposition of Modules 1.png](./Criteria for Decomposition of Modules 1.png) It's worth highlighting a significant design decision not obvious above, which was to have all modules share a common data structure to store the input.
-All modules would use this structure, which has implications that become clearer later.
+The implications of this become clearer later.

 Here's what each module did:
 - **Input**
-  - Parses the input text file and stores in memory with an array-like structure we'll call "Characters", with 4 characters per element (explained around [23:36 in the video](https://youtu.be/R7X4B3-k7g4?t=1415)).
+  - Parsed the input text file and stores in memory with an array-like structure we'll call "Characters", with 4 characters per element (explained around [23:36 in the video](https://youtu.be/R7X4B3-k7g4?t=1415)).
   - For example, given the file:
   ```shell
   # cat input.txt